 3. Spectacled Bear - 340 lb

-The Spectacled bear is purely found in South America’s forests.
+The Spectacled bear is only found in South America’s forests.
 They are called so because they look like a man with spectacles or glasses on.
 They have a short face with white rings on the eyes against a predominantly black-furred body.
 The male is twice as big as the females, meaning that when an adult male is 200 kilograms (440 pounds) the female is 100 kilograms (185 pounds).
 Their length is 47-80 inches (120-200 cm).
 Their short but strong legs make them climb trees very fast where they build nests and sleep.
 This bear can be active both at night and during the day.
 It is an omnivore, feeding on a wide range such as rodents, fruits, berries, and leaves.
 Sexual maturity occurs between 4-7 years.
 Active mating is witnessed between April and June with the gestation period ranging from five and a half months to nine months.
 A cub weighs about 330 grams (12 oz.) with 2-3 cubs per litter.

 2. Brown Bear -1300 lb